WillemElbers/B2SAFE-GridFTP/HandsOn.md

 Some useful arguments:

 ```
-Note:  If the ftp server from the source url does not support the MLSD
-       command, this client will attempt to transfer subdirectories as
-       files, resulting in an error.
-Recursion is not possible in this
-       case, but you can use the -c (continue on errors) option in order
-       to transfer the regular files from the top level directory.
-       **GridFTP servers prior to version 1.17 (Globus Toolkit 3.2)
-         do not support MLSD.

-OPTIONS
   -help | -usage
        Print help
   -version
        Print the version of this program
   -versions
        Print the versions of all modules that this program uses
-  ...
-  -cd | -create-dest
-       Create destination directory if needed
-  -r | -recurse
-       Copy files in subdirectories
-  -fast
-       Recommended when using GridFTP servers.
-Use MODE E for all data
-       transfers, including reusing data channels between list and transfer
-       operations.
   -q | -quiet
        Suppress all output for successful operation
   -v | -verbose